kalisio/kano/docs/guides/getting-started.md

 The main menu allows to open the documentation, manage your settings and logout from Kano.

-:point_right: Launch the main tutorial from the main menu then open the link <i class="las la-external-link-square-alt"/> to the main menu tutorial
+:point_right: Launch the main tutorial from the main menu then open the link <i class="las la-external-link-square-alt"/> to the main menu tutorial to get more details

 ## Navigation bar